Jamaica Wedding Traditions

 Jamaican Black Rum Cake Preparation

-Jamaican Black Rum Cake or “wedding cake proper” is made with fruits soaked in “overproofOH-ver-proof” white rum for 6-12 months, incorporating cinnamon, nutmeg, and dried fruits at $200-500 USD per cake.
+Jamaican Black Rum Cake or “wedding cake overproofOH-ver-proofquo; is made with fruits soaked in “overproof” white rum for 6-12 months, incorporating cinnamon, nutmeg, and dried fruits at $200-500 USD per cake.
 The soaking uses “J.B.” or John Crow Batty rum, with 2-3 bottles ($30-50 USD each).

-Modern bakers called “cake ladies” maintain year-round soaking processes, with 70% of urban couples ordering from specialized bakers while 85% of rural weddings involve community baking traditions.
+Modern bakers called “cake ladies” maintain year-round soaking processes, with urban couples often ordering from specialized bakers while rural weddings typically involve community baking traditions passed down through generations.

 Wedding Ceremony Traditions